bbbbbr/pandocs/src/Four_Player_Adapter.md

 8           | P4.1 (byte 2)             | 0             | 0             | 0             | 0

-All connected Game Boys should send their data into the buffer during the first few transfers.
+All connected Game Boys should send their data into the buffer during the first few serial transfers.
 Here, the packet size is 2 bytes, so each Game Boy should submit their data during the first 2 transfers.
 The other 6 transfers don't care what the Game Boys send;
 it won't enter into the buffer.
 The next 8 transfers return the data each Game Boy